hamidgholami/terraform_lab/practice-questions/README.md

 # Practice Questions

-I collected some practice questions which I searched and found on the internet.
+I collected some practice questions which I searched and found on the internet.<br />
+Also I mentined the refrences at the end of this page.

 1. What is Infrastructure as Code?